alanng10/ModuleModule/Docue/a.md

 Module has major.

-Module add and rem module list.
+Module add and rem module.

-The module list depend on System only.
-1 module list is 1 page unit.
+1 module is 1 page unit.

-The module list has 1 entry module that is execute when the module list is used.